 Another way to identify dandelion before the flowers have bloomed is by looking at the stem.
 There is also only one flower per stem, and all leaves form at the base of the stem and spread out like a petal of roses (3).

 How To Preserve Dandelion

-Root – Harvest the roots in the spring through until fall.
+Harvest the roots in the Spring through until Fall.
 Wash them well, ridding them of as much dirt as possible.
 Dry the dandelion root whole by hang drying or in a dehydrator.
 Some people prefer to chop the roots with scissors prior to drying, to ensure nice and even drying time.
-Once they are dry, cut into small pieces and store in a glass jar (2).

 This article was written by me for Aboriginal Healthy Living Activities run by ISPARC and SportMedBC.